Here's how much Obama's pension is worth

 Related: Trump's historic moment arrives

-Last year, the Republican Congress passed a bill that would have set a flat $200,000 a year in pension payments and and capped other expenses at $200,000 a year per president.
+Last year, the Republican Congress passed a bill that would have set a flat $200,000 a year in pension payments and capped other expenses at $200,000 a year per president.
 The cost of living increases for the pension would be tied to the same formula used to increase social security benefits.

 But that $400,000 could quickly disappear under the proposed law, which cuts the pension and expense payments by a dollar for every dollar that a former president earns above $400,000.
 So taxpayers are off the hook entirely once a president earns $800,000 a year.